Get the Latest on All Things CODE

 Our toolkit enables the model to run much faster when compared to stock libraries.
 In the benchmark below, there is considerable acceleration across the data science pipeline, boosting ETL by 38x, as well as machine-learning predict and fit with ridge regression by 21x.

-To make these results possible, the Intel® Distribution for Modin was employed for data ingestion and ETL alongside the Intel® Extensions for Scikit-learn for model training and prediction.
+To make these results possible, the Intel® Distribution of Modin was employed for data ingestion and ETL alongside the Intel® Extension for Scikit-learn for model training and prediction.
 Additional performance boosts included 6x improved CSV-read performance as well as 4x improved train test split.

 Machine Learning Performance with Intel® Extension for Scikit-learn*

-The Intel® Extension for Scikit-learn algorithms also outperform the same algorithms run on the AMD EPYC 7742 processor.
-The Intel® Advanced Vector Extensions (Intel® AVX-512), unavailable on AMD processors, provide much of the performance improvement.
-We also see that the Intel® Extensions for Scikit-learn consistently outperformed the NVIDIA* V100 GPU.
+The Intel Extension for Scikit-learn algorithms also outperform the same algorithms run on the AMD EPYC* 7742 processor.
+The Intel® Advanced Vector Extensions 512, unavailable on AMD processors, provide much of the performance improvement.
+We also see that the Intel Extensions for Scikit-learn consistently outperformed the NVIDIA* V100 GPU.

-Exceeding NVIDIA GPU Machine Learning Performance with Intel-optimized XGBoost
+Exceed NVIDIA* GPU Machine Learning Performance with Intel®-optimized XGBoost

 INT8 Quantized Inference Performance with Minimal Accuracy Loss

-Recently, we’ve seen increasing use of low-precision quantization to boost performance for deep learning inference workloads.
+There's increasing use of low-precision quantization to boost performance for deep-learning inference workloads.
 Unfortunately, the speed comes at the cost of reduced accuracy.
-With the newly introduced Intel® Low Precision Optimization Tool (Intel® LPOT)—provided as part of the AI Kit—we’re demonstrating inference throughput scaling up to 2.8x with negligible accuracy drop.
+With the Intel® Low Precision Optimization Tool (Intel® LPOT)—provided as part of the AI Kit—the authors demonstrate inference throughput scaling up to 2.8x with negligible accuracy drop.
 It’s made possible by the automatic accuracy-driven tuning strategies introduced in the tool.

-In the benchmark below, conversion from FP32 to int8 was done using the Intel Low Precision Optimization Tool, and inference was run using Intel Optimization for TensorFlow, both supporting Intel® Deep Learning Boost (Intel® DL Boost) technology for faster performance.
+In the following benchmark, conversion from FP32 to int8 was done using Intel LPOT, and inference was run using Intel® Optimization for TensorFlow*.
+Both support the Intel® Deep Learning Boost (Intel® DL Boost) technology for faster performance.

-Deep Learning Training and Inference Performance Using Intel® Optimization for PyTorch* with 3rd Gen Intel® Xeon® Scalable Processors
+Deep Learning Training and Inference Performance Using Intel® Optimization for PyTorch* with 3rd Generation Intel® Xeon® Scalable Processors

 The AI Kit also enhances PyTorch performance on CPU architectures with an Intel-optimized library.

-Intel closely collaborates with Facebook to contribute optimizations to the PyTorch open-source project.
-We also offer a PyTorch extension library to further boost performance for training and inference through automatic type and layout conversions.
+Intel closely collaborates with Facebook* to contribute optimizations to the PyTorch open-source project.
+Intel also offers a PyTorch extension library to further boost performance for training and inference through automatic type and layout conversions.

 Our optimizations leverage Intel DL Boost and BFloat16 technologies to improve training performance of the deep learning recommendation model (DLRM) by up to 1.55x.
 Meanwhile, Intel DL Boost and int8 optimizations improve the DLRM model inference performance by up to 2.85x when compared to FP32 performance.
 This benchmark clearly demonstrates superior performance for new age-recommender models as well as computer-vision workloads—enabled by our hardware advancements and software optimizations.

-To summarize, the Intel oneAPI AI Analytics Toolkit provides optimized Python libraries, deep learning frameworks, and a lightweight parallel dataframe—all built using oneAPI libraries—to maximize performance for end-to-end data science and AI workflows on Intel hardware.
-The toolkit allows data scientists and AI developers to get the latest Intel deep learning and machine learning optimizations from a single resource with seamless interoperability and out-of-the-box performance.
+To summarize, the AI Kit provides optimized Python libraries, deep learning frameworks, and a lightweight parallel dataframe—all built using oneAPI libraries—to maximize performance for end-to-end data science and AI workflows on Intel hardware.
+The toolkit allows data scientists and AI developers to get the latest deep-learning and machine-learning optimizations from Intel from a single resource with seamless interoperability and out-of-the-box performance.